The Mitchell River has carved spell-binding gorges and waterfalls into the blocky, layered sandstone of the Mitchell Plateau.

 Visitors should be totally self-sufficient, as this remote area has few facilities.
 Limited food, fuel and mechanical services are only available at Drysdale Station, and not available on the Plateau.

 The park is accessible by four-wheel-drive vehicles only.
-Caravans are not permitted due to road conditions, but off-road camper trailers are allowed.
+Caravans are not recommended due to road conditions.
 The track to the park is maintained on an irregular basis only and may have wash-outs and corrugations.
 Drive with extreme care.
 Tracks north of the Mitchell Plateau airfield are rough while the tracks north of Surveyors Pool are very rough and may be impassable.
 Tracks and roads may be closed during the wet season.